wp-plugins/powr-multi-slider/readme.txt

 = Upgrade ($3.99)/mo and: =
 * Eliminate all POWr logos and watermarks
-* Advanced Slide Options - set display time for slides, and choose to enable or disable Right Click on images.
+* Set display time for slides.
-* Advanced Video Options - set play and autoplay options for video slides.
+* Enable auto-play for videos.
+* Disable 'right click' to protect images.
-* Better Buttons - adjustable sizing for scroll buttons.
+* Adjust size of scroll buttons.
 * Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support
 * Support the development of other great plugins